nadrino/kotor-walkthrough/kotor/walkthrough/067_Manaan.md

-- Leave the Ebon with Juhani
+- Leave the Ebon with Juhani -> XOR could appear now? (did we do 6/6)
 - Go to the meeting with Ithorak

 - Ithorak